oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A program satisfies the "CSAF producer" conformance profile if the program:

-* produces output in the CSAF format, according to the semantics defined in section 3.
+* produces output in the CSAF format, according to the syntax and semantics defined in section 3.
+The output MUST not fail any mandatory test defined in section 4.1.
 * satisfies those normative requirements in section 3 that are designated as applying to CSAF producers.

 ### 6.1.3 Conformance Clause 3: Direct producer